- Bergen County Bar Association (Past Chair, Labor Law Committee)

 April 23, 2021Steven Adler and Lauren Topelsohn secured a $340,000 AAA arbitration award for wholesale bakery client.

-Mandelbaum Barrett Files a Federal Court Lawsuit Against UnitedHealthcare on Behalf of Medical Groups and Doctors in New Jersey
+Mandelbaum Barrett PC Files a Federal Court Lawsuit Against UnitedHealthcare on Behalf of Medical Groups and Doctors in New Jersey

 October 16, 2019Steven I. Adler and Mohamed H. Nabulsi filed an emergent application in federal court in Newark, NJ, on behalf of The Medical Society of New Jersey (MSNJ) and various inner-city medical groups against UnitedHealthcare (UHC) to enjoin and restrain UHC from terminating healthcare providers from its NJ Medicare Advantage Community Health Insurance Plan and to stop UHC from misrepresenting that these providers are no longer accepting new patients.
 Click here to read more.